-This work is important because broadband is the essential 21st century infrastructure necessary for economic competitiveness and high quality of life.
+This work is important because broadband is not only considered an essential 21st century infrastructure necessary for economic competitiveness and high quality of life, but also civil right issue.
 Today, even entry-level jobs require online applications, teachers expect students as early as elementary grade levels to conduct research online, and police and fire departments rely on technology to improve community safety.
 But gaps in broadband availability, Internet cost and barriers in user skill encumber quality of life and impede business expansion, job creation, online banking, at-home education programs, healthcare, public safety, and e-government.

 Valley Vision has been working on regional broadband initiatives since 2009.
-In 2015, Valley Vision began working to get Internet education into at-risk neighborhood schools through our School2Home Neighborhood Transformation initiative.
-In 2016, Valley Vision continued this work and partnered with the California Emerging Technology Fund on a Yolo County AgTech Pilot, which will document the need for broadband among growers and introduce broadband-enabled technologies to Yolo County farms, with results published in June 2017.
+In 2015, we began working to get Internet education into at-risk neighborhood schools through our School2Home Neighborhood Transformation initiative.
+In 2016, Valley Vision continued this work and partnered with the California Emerging Technology Fund on a Yolo County AgTech Pilot, which will document the need for broadband among growers and introduce broadband-enabled technologies to Yolo County farms.
 Our broadband consortium workplan for 2017-18 includes Internet speed testing, broadband infrastructure mapping, working with a variety of public and private partners to develop broadband infrastructure and adoption projects, and many other sub-projects to ultimately close the digital divide in our region.

 Valley Vision has been facilitating discussions between industry, government, and community stakeholders about improving digital access in the Sacramento region since 2009.
 We received funding from the California Public Utilities Commission (CPUC) to manage the Connected Capital Area Broadband Consortium (CCABC) in 2017 and 2018.